markpal/traco/README.md

-The TRACO compiler
+The TRACO Compiler

-traco.sourceforge.net
+Website: traco.sourceforge.net

-Run on Ubuntu 2024.04
-Adapted to Python 3 and islpy 2025.1
+Runs on Ubuntu 2024.04, adapted for Python 3 and islpy 2025.1.